HotPaw Basic for iPhone/iPad/iOS

 fn recordaudio(64,b%(0))

-:' Continues filling array b% with audio samples.
+:' Continues filling array b% with PCM samples.

 :' Returns index of latest sample